 - Booth Tarkington.
 (1869-1946).
 Born in Indianapolis, Booth Tarkington entered Purdue University in 1890, but left after several years to attend Princeton University.
 He received an honorary Doctor of Human Letters from Purdue in 1940.
-His Penrod series (see illustration at right) is almost as familiar to people as Mark Twain's Huckleberry Finn.
+His Penrod series was once as familiar to people as Mark Twain's Huckleberry Finn.
 As an Indiana native author, many of his books are in the Special Collection's Indiana Collection.

 - George Barr McCutcheon.
 (1866-1928).
 Born in Tippecanoe County, Indiana, George McCutcheon was the elder brother of John T. McCutcheon.
 His interests ranged from literature to agriculture, the latter avocation resulting in his being asked to manage the first farm owned by Purdue University.
 He attended Purdue University, but left to take a position with the Lafayette Journal.
 He later left that newspaper and began writing for the Lafayette Daily-Courier, where he was the city editor until 1901.
 After establishing himself as a novelist, he moved to New York.
 His first success was Graustark (1901), followed by Brewster's Millions (1902), Castle Craneycrow (1902), and The Day of the Dog (1905).